Caltech-IPAC/rapid/docs/source/install/install.rst

 launched, as shown in the instructions below, and the latter is tied to how the infrastructure software in
 RAPID project's Docker image has been pre-installed.
-The build commands below can be repeated safely as the build script removes prior build/install files before proceeding.

 1. Ssh into the EC2 instance, and launch the Docker container with the following commands: